EvgeniiTitov/coding-practice/coding_practice/sample_problems/README.md

 In general, we need the following:

 - Base case: when to stop recursive calls (out of bounds, ran out of capacity, etc)
-- Logic to perform recursive calls and do something with their results (add, max, min, compare etc.)
+- Logic to perform recursive calls (probing the solution space) and do something with their results (add, max, min, compare etc.)
 - Cache (passed as a parameter or a use decorator)

 ^ This heavily reminds dealing with trees when you have bases cases + calling logic.